Madison Cawthorn: 2020

 Cawthorn spoke on the third day of the 2020 Republican National Convention.
 During his election bid, Cawthorn's campaign created a website to criticize journalist Tom Fiedler, who had produced investigative pieces on Cawthorn and had written favorably about his opponent.
 The website accused Fiedler of leaving academia "to work for non-white males, like Cory Booker, who aims to ruin white males running for office."
 The sentence on the website was later modified to claim Fiedler is "an unapologetic defender of left-wing identity politics".
 Cawthorn released a statement saying he had intended "to condemn" such political opinion as being "dangerous and divisive" and said that he "condemned racism and identity politics throughout [his] campaign."
-Ben Mathis-Lilley, writing for Slate, observed that Cawthorn's apology "convolutedly expressed regret for 'having unfairly implied I was criticizing Cory Booker,' which is notable in that it is not an apology for attacking the journalist in question, Tom Fiedler, as a traitor to his race."
+Ben Mathis-Lilley, writing for Slate, said that Cawthorn's apology was "not an apology for attacking the journalist in question, Tom Fiedler, as a traitor to his race."

 In the November general election, Cawthorn defeated Democratic nominee Moe Davis.
 He took office on January 3, 2021.
 Upon hearing he had won, he tweeted, "cry more, lib".

-Cawthorn is the youngest Republican and one of the youngest members ever elected to the House of Representatives.
+Cawthorn was the youngest Republican to serve in the 117th Congress, and, at 25, was one of the youngest members ever elected to the House of Representatives.
 He is also the first member of Congress born in the 1990s.

 2022

-In November 2021, Cawthorn first declared his intention to run for a second term in the new 13th congressional district, which includes Cleveland County and other counties west of Charlotte.
-Cawthorn was registered to vote in the new 14th district; members of Congress are not required to live in the district they represent but merely in the same state.
+In November 2021, Cawthorn announced that instead of running for re-election in North Carolina's 11th district he would instead run in the new 13th congressional district, which includes Cleveland County and other counties west of Charlotte.
+Most of Cawthorn's former territory, including his home in Hendersonville, had become the 14th district, but members of Congress are not required to live in the district they represent but merely in the same state.
 He wrote on Twitter that he was running in the 13th district because otherwise "another establishment, go-along-to-get-along Republican would prevail there."
-According to the Asheville Citizen-Times, opposition to Cawthorn in his current district, including by former supporters, "appears to provide a political rationale" for his decision.
+Describing some of Cawthorn's political missteps and disputes in his home district, the Asheville Citizen-Times wrote: "The emerging opposition to Cawthorn in his current district appears to provide a political rationale for skipping into the new 13th Congressional District."
 Cawthorn later filed to run again in the 11th district, after new maps were approved in February.